 From Praying the Names of Jesus Week Twenty-Three, Day Two

-Praise God: For his absolute integrity.
+Praise God: For telling us stories that reveal his love.